grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 # Value object anatomy

-In the previous chapter, we saw value objects in action.
-It showcased where and how a value object can be useful, but did little to completely describe the properties of value objects.
-In this chapter, we'll take the value objects from the previous chapter and study its anatomy - line by line, field by field, method after method.
-After doing this, you'll hopefully have a better feel of the general properties of value objects.
+In the previous chapter, we saw a value object - `ProductName` in action.
+In this chapter, we'll  study its anatomy - line by line, field by field, method after method.
+After doing this, you'll hopefully have a better feel of some of the more general properties of value objects.

-Let's begin our examination by taking a look at the definition of the type `ProductName` type from the previous chapter (the code I will show you is not legal C# - I omitted method bodies, putting `;` after each method declaration.
+Let's begin our examination by taking a look at the definition of the type `ProductName` from the previous chapter (the code I will show you is not legal C# - I omitted method bodies, putting `;` after each method declaration.
 I did this because it would be a lot of code to grasp otherwise and I don't necessary want to delve into the code of each method).
 Each section of the `ProductName` class definition is marked with a comment.
-These comments mark the topics we'll delve into throughout the chapter.
+These comments mark the topics we'll be discussing throughout this chapter.

 So here is the promised definition of `ProductName`: